 The Best Massage Therapists

 For several years, I’ve been getting monthly massages from Massage Envy.
 But it wasn’t the clinic that kept me going.
 It was my therapist, Yolanda Parrish.
 She is an amazing person inside and out and is one of the best massage therapists I’ve even been to.
-She recently left to open her own business at Body Well Therapeutic Massage and I’d love it if you supported her.
+She is currently at Embody Wellness & Massage.

 The Best Preschool